 Spiked Mulled Cider

-Combine in a mug and heat in the microwave or a rocks glass over ice.
+Combine in a mug and heat in the microwave or build in a rocks glass over ice.

 If you make a batch of Mulled Cider, let me see!
 Tag a photo with #socialhourcocktails on Instagram.